-Playwright and author Stephen Sinclair was part of the creative team behind Peter Jackson's splatstick duo Meet the Feebles and Braindead.
+Playwright and novelist Stephen Sinclair was part of the writing team behind Peter Jackson's bad taste duo Meet the Feebles and Braindead.
 Zombie tale Braindead, which began as a Sinclair idea, won a Best Script Award at the 1993 NZ Film and TV Awards.
-Later Sinclair wrote for the Lord of the Rings trilogy, created one-off TV mockumentary Love Mussel, and in 2004 directed his first short film, Ride.
-His feature directing debut — 2010 comedy Russian Snark — was nominated for six Qantas film awards, including Best Director.
-Sinclair's work as a playwright includes co-writing international hit Ladies Night.
+Later Sinclair wrote for the Lord of the Rings trilogy, created TV mockumentary Love Mussel, and in 2004 directed his first short film, Ride.
+His feature directing debut — the offbeat Russian Snark — was nominated for six Qantas film awards, including Best Director.
+Sinclair's work as a playwright includes co-writing global hit Ladies Night, with Anthony McCarten.

 Writer Stephen Sinclair’s feature directing debut was inspired by a Russian couple who sailed to Aotearoa in a lifeboat.
 From there, he created this witty and unusual love story about Mischa (Stephen Papps) — an uncompromising filmmaker fallen on hard times — and his wife, looking for a country more appreciative of his art.
 But Mischa also has to reconcile his art with his humanity — with help from his neighbour (Stephanie Tauevihi, in an award-winning performance).
 The 15 minute making of documentary offers a cautionary tale for creatives looking to work with poultry.

 The second Lord of the Rings installment sees hobbit Frodo Baggins continuing his mission to destroy the ring.
 Meanwhile the Fellowship is breaking apart, and an epic night battle ensues at Helm's Deep.
 The film marked a star turn by Gollum, the emaciated Andy Serkis-voiced creature whose realisation was a cinema landmark and a triumph for the design and special effects team.
 Alongside praise for the film's pace and spectacle, The Two Towers broke international opening records, before going on to outgross Fellowship of the Ring, and win two technical Oscars.